Rue Britannia

 White Rose, Red Leicester

-A long-dead king is promenading
+A long-dead king has gained a sponsor,

-Before he gets re-buried in state
+As he gets re-buried in state

-A tyrant, even if not the monster
+A tyrant, if not quite the monster

-That the Tudors tried to create.
+That the Tudors would create.

 But wait –